lovelysystems/lovely-gradle-plugin/README.md

 ### Tasks

 * `printDockerTag` - Prints out the currently generated Docker tag
+* `prepareDockerContainerBuilder` - Bootstraps a new docker-container builder
 * `prepareDockerImage` - Prepares all files required for a Docker build
 * `buildDockerImage` - Builds a Docker image and tags it with current version and dev
 * `pushDockerImage` - Pushes the Docker image to the registry